 All permitted projects are required to undergo a series of inspections to demonstrate conformance with approved contract documents.
 Required inspections vary with the scope of the project.
 See the full list of inspectionswe perform.

 Each inspector prepares daily route slips that include a list of all stops for the day in numerical order.
-Route slips are posted here online every morning.
+Route slips are posted on eTRAKiT and here online every morning.
 View today's inspections (pdf).